shatcung/shatcung/README.md

 This is why I want to try work as tester, who will work with test-tools.

-In this moment I'm trying to learn Java.
-I want to become an AQA in future.
-My experience doesn't help so much as I was expected and this is dissapointing a little.
-But I hope that I can get over this problem.

 ### Testing Documentation:

 <li><a href="https://github.com/shatcung/shatcung/tree/main/Testing_documentation/Bug-reports">Bug-reports</a></li>